MatthewWaller/Terrain/README.md

-Quick and dirty, just a small example.
+Quick and dirty, just a small example of procedurally generating terrain using RealityKit.

 Converted from Scenekit here: https://github.com/rogerboesch/SceneKitTutorial/